fossadev/fossabot-docs/docs/lookalikes/1creating-lookalikes.md

 ### Make this Lookalike Public

 `Make this lookalike public` will allow people to use this lookalike on their channel or preset.
-If this is disabled (which it is by default), only the channel or preset that created it will have the ability to install it. **A public lookalike does not mean people have modification or viewable privilege to your Phrase Groups and phrase entries!**
+If this is disabled (which it is by default), only the channel or preset that created it will have the ability to install it. **A public lookalike does NOT mean that people have view or edit rights for your Phrase Groups and phrase entries!**

 ![lookalike creation example2](../../static/img/lookalikes/creating-lookalike-step-2.png)